Cote Saint-Luc Property Tax Calculator 2022

 Cote Saint-Luc-image

-The City of Cote Saint-Luc is located in the Montreal Region and is home to over 32K residents.
-Single-family detached house prices on the Cote Saint-Luc real estate market increased by 13% from September 2019 to September 2020 and the median price of a single-family detached house in Cote Saint-Luc is $740K.
-During this same time period, condominium prices in Cote Saint-Luc also increased by 6% to a median price of $400K.
-Other changes in the Cote Saint-Luc real estate market from September 2019 to September 2020 include a slight decrease in sales and active listings of 3% and 1% respectively, as well as a slight increase in new listings of 4%.
-Cote Saint-Luc has the 44th lowest property tax rates in Quebec out of all municipalities with a population greater than 20K.
+The City of Cote Saint-Luc is located in the Montreal Region and is home to over 34K residents.
+The population of Cote Saint-Luc increased by 6% from 2016 to 2021.
+Single-family detached house prices on the Cote-des-Neiges / Cote-Saint-Luc real estate market increased by 13% from the second quarter of 2022 to the second quarter of 2023, and the median price of a single-family detached house in the area is $1.03M.
+During this same time period, condominium prices in the area also increased by 22% to a median price of $559K.
+Cote Saint-Luc is one of the most expensive real estate markets in Quebec.
+Cote Saint-Luc has one of the highest property tax rates in Quebec out of all local municipalities that have a population greater than 20K.

 Cote Saint-Luc property tax is based on the assessed value of your home.
 Properties in Quebec are assessed by their regional county municipality or municipalité régionale de comté (MRC) every three years.
 Cote Saint-Luc's MRCs deal primarily with land use such as establishing plans for waste management and preparing evaluation rolls.
 Each MRC conducts assessments and releases the assessment rolls independently.
 Most properties are assessed using a market value-based approach.